pbadler/forecasting-course-short/lectures/prediction_intervals_via_MC.md

 It's only showing the uncertainty caused by parameter error.
 We could add the process error on top.
-For a linear model like this, it is just the variance of the errors (or residuals).
+For a linear model like this, it is just the standard devation of the errors (or residuals).